HackingHistory/hh-project-11ty-starter-kit/src/pages/proposal.md

 As my mother and I began the painful process of sorting through my recently-deceased grandmother’s things, among the many silk scarves, countless photographs, and I came across an photo album of

-As Canada now joins the exclusive club of counties who have committed genocide I wondered what is my responsibility as an the ancestor or settlers, pioneers.
+As Canada now joins the exclusive club of counties who have committed genocide I wondered what is my responsibility as an the ancestor of settlers and pioneers.

 As I think of my grandparents and others, who didn’t know or didn’t ask or didn’t care to know, I think the greatest crime I can commit not following them by not asking or doing.